-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - $\square$ - Does Not Meet Standard (Requires Corrective Action)

 The agency addresses "Imminent Danger" in the PREA Policy and Procedures.
 The policy list steps staff shall take when they become aware of the potential of an imminent sexual assault on a client or observe a sexual assault taking place within the facility.
-Steps included "calling 911 and a supervisor, assuring victim is safe until perpetrator is removed; consider taking the intended victim into the locked staff office until the danger has been addressed."
+Steps included calling 911 and a supervisor, assuring victim is provided with safety until perpetrator is removed; consider taking the intended victim into the locked staff office until the danger has been addressed.

 The PREA Relias Power Point has similar language for dealing with imminent risk.
-All of the 12 staff interviewed gave appropriate responses to dealing with imminent risk.
+All of the six staff interviewed gave appropriate responses to dealing with imminent risk.

-According to the Pre-Audit Questionnaire, Fahrman has had no instances in the past 12 months where a resident was subject to a substantial risk.
+According to the Pre-Audit Questionnaire and interviews with the Program Manager, BART has had no instances in the past 12 months where a resident was subject to a substantial risk.